eformat/argocd-team-topologies/README.md

   - '*'
 ```

-Let's imagine we want to apply a slightly more restricted RBAC for teams ArgoCD e.g. the same RBAC as the current default `ClusterRole` rules that get applied for the ops-sre ArgoCD instance.
+Let's imagine we want to apply a slightly more restricted RBAC for teams ArgoCD e.g. let's use the _same_ RBAC as the current default `ClusterRole` rules that get applied for the ops-sre ArgoCD instance.

 We have placed these Role rules in two files in this repo: